 Any thoughts on the future of your company?

-What have you done to get the right people with the right skills in place?
+What have you done to make sure you get the right people with the right skills in place?

 Do you have any tips for managing suppliers and customers effectively?